 When I switched the sheets from the washer to the dryer, they felt heavier compared to wet cotton sheets.
 They were also even stiffer than they were straight out of the packaging.

 I used a low heat to dry the sheets.
-The recommendation is to take them out quickly from the dryer (and I assume put them directly on your bed).
+The recommendation is to take them out quickly from the dryer and put them directly on the bed).
 I think they say this because the fabric creases pretty easily.

 The sheets were their softest once I removed them from the dryer after their first wash and dry.
 They felt silkier and draped nicely over the bed.